edamame-load-test/edamame-load-test.github.io/docs/case-study.md

 The Kubernetes operator pattern allows Edamame to synchronize and manage distributed test runners over the duration of the load test.
 In Kubernetes, Operators are meant to extend the functionality of the API by providing domain-specific knowledge in the form of custom objects and processes.

-By default, [Kubernetes primitives are not meant to manage state](https://github.com/cncf/tag-app-delivery/blob/eece8f7307f2970f46f100f51932db106db46968/operator-wg/whitepaper/Operator-WhitePaper_v1-0.md).
+By default, Kubernetes primitives are not meant to manage state[^15].
 Because load tests must be synchronized, there is an inherent element of state built into the deployment of the runner pods; the status of all the runners must be known before a single runner can begin execution.
 We can use an Operator to solve this problem of state management.

 import operator from "./assets/7-b-operator.png";